-- Students will be tested on 20th-22nd June 2012 and will be given a specific time for their oral by their MFL teacher.
+- Students will be tested on 22nd- 26th October 2012 and will be given a specific time for their oral by their MFL teacher.
 These timings will also be displayed outside your child's MFL classroom in case they forget. - Students are allowed a maximum of 6 hours preparation time for their speaking assessment.
 This will consist of 3 x 50 minute sessions in class time where they may produce a draft script and 3.5 hours research and preparation at home.
 We ask that you supervise your child at home to ensure that he/she is carrying out this preparation adequately. - Students are allowed to use their resources to prepare for the speaking assessment, this includes: their exercise book, textbook, dictionaries and any other notes.
 They may speak to their classmates during the preparation time, but cannot produce extended pieces of language for one another.
 Internet resources are NOT allowed. - The class teacher is not allowed to correct work or translate language for students once the task has been set.
-The work must be the candidates own (but they may use previously taught and / or marked work to help them see previous bullet point).

-- Students will be allowed to bring a prompt sheet of 30 words and 5 pictures into the exam with them.
+The work must be the candidates own (but they may use previously taught and / or marked work to help them see previous bullet point). - Students will be allowed to bring a prompt sheet of 30 words and 5 pictures into the exam with them.
 Words can be written in the foreign language and/or English.
 They are not, however, allowed to write full sentences and code (i.e. the first letter of each word in a sentence) is not acceptable.
-Students will write their words and draw their pictures on an official prompt sheet in lesson time. - Students must ask at least 2 questions during the exam, if they do not they will lose a mark per question not asked. - The test will last between 4 6 minutes (including the time the teacher speaks) if the student has prepared for a significantly shorter time than this then they will lose 2 marks. - Students are expected to speak 'spontaneously' this means that their classroom teacher is not allowed to simply give them a list of questions that they will be asked, but that rather they need to read the task sheet very carefully and think about what the teacher 'might' ask them for that particular scenario.
+Students will write their words and draw their pictures on an official prompt sheet in lesson time.

+- The test will last between 4 6 minutes (including the time the teacher speaks) if the student has prepared for a significantly shorter time than this then they will lose 2 marks. - Students are expected to speak 'spontaneously' this means that their classroom teacher is not allowed to simply give them a list of questions that they will be asked, but that rather they need to read the task sheet very carefully and think about what the teacher 'might' ask them for that particular scenario.
 Therefore, although it is a good idea to write out a draft script, students should be prepared to respond to questions and answers relating to the task in any order and should understand fully what they are saying in the foreign language.
 To this end, it is better for students to use language that they have been practising in class rather than to use a dictionary to translate large amounts of new vocabulary this often reduces the level of accuracy.